Kandy, Sri Lanka

 Ethnicity and Politics in Sri Lanka

-This course provides an introduction to ethnicity and politics in Sri Lanka.
-The course begins with a conceptual discussion on ethnicity, identity politics, ethno-nationalism, and changing dynamics of ethnicity.
+This class provides an introduction to ethnicity and politics in Sri Lanka.
+The class begins with a conceptual discussion on ethnicity, identity politics, ethno-nationalism, and changing dynamics of ethnicity.
 The discussion topics include the impact of ethnicity on electoral politics, conflict, democracy, governance, development, and reconciliation.
-The aim of the course is to explore why and how ethnicity has emerged as an important factor in shaping social processes, political dynamics, and social conflict in contemporary Sri Lanka.
+The aim of the class is to explore why and how ethnicity has emerged as an important factor in shaping social processes, political dynamics, and social conflict in contemporary Sri Lanka.
 (3 U.S. semester credit hours)

 Gender, Identity, and Culture